RavensbourneWebMedia/Blogging/README.md

 * **Images**: make them big!
 There's nothing more painful (typographically) than squinting your eyes to try and make sense of an image, with text wrapping around it.

+* **Editing and proofreading**

+	Ask yourself: does this sentence making sense?
+Would someone else enjoy reading it?
+Could I make the same point with less words?

+  Re-read your stuff and make sure your points are clear and sharp.
+Don't blabber on, edit out the unnecessary.

 ### License